• purdah •

 Word History: This word was captured from Urdu, pardah "veil", borrowed from Persian parda "veil".
 Parda is all that is left of Old Persian paridaka-, from pari-da- "to place over", comprising pari "around, over" + da- "to place, put".
 Old Persian inherited pari- from PIE per "forward, through, around, near", which turned up in English as for, forth, first, and far.
 Da- came from PIE dhe-/dho- "put, place, set", the same origin as for do, doom, and the suffix -dom, as in kingdom, the place of the king.
-(Today's Good Word comes from a new Agoran, Jan Linders, a colleague of Rob Towart, a prolific contributor of Good Words.)
+(Today's word comes from a new Agoran, Jan Linders, a colleague of Rob Towart, a prolific contributor of Good Words.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!